-Comet 15P/Finlay is an object whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+15P/Finlay is a large comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has classified 15P/Finlay as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 15P/Finlay's orbit is 0.01 AU from Earth's orbit at its closest point.
 This means that its orbit is relatively close to Earth's orbit.